U.S. House report blasts failures of Boeing, FAA in 737 MAX certification

-WASHINGTON, Sept 16 (Reuters) - An 18-month investigation by a U.S. House panel blasted Boeing Co and the Federal Aviation Administration over the 737 MAX which has been grounded since March 2019 after two fatal crashes killed 346 people.
+WASHINGTON (Reuters) - An 18-month investigation by a U.S. House panel blasted Boeing Co BA.N and the Federal Aviation Administration over the 737 MAX which has been grounded since March 2019 after two fatal crashes killed 346 people.

 The House Transportation and Infrastructure Committee’s Democratic majority found numerous missteps in a nearly 250-page final report released Wednesday into the troubled plane’s development.